Register of Deeds declines Troutman town manager job

-Iredell County Register of Deeds Ron “Duck” Wyatt will no longer be taking the position of Troutman town manage.
-Wyatt said he made the decision after reevaluating prior obligations.
+Iredell County Register of Deeds Ron “Duck” Wyatt will no longer be taking the position of Troutman town manager.
+Wyatt said he made the decision after re-evaluating prior obligations.

 Earlier in May, Troutman Mayor Teross Young said the town council was hiring Wyatt as town manager.
 The Troutman Town Council has been looking for a new town manager since October 2019 and has received guidance from the Centralina Council of Governments.
 James Freeman is the interim manager.